 The argument made by Buck’s court-appointed lawyer, Irving Whitehead, was that to deny Buck the right to reproduce was a violation of the due process clause of the Fourteenth Amendment.
 For those unfamiliar, the due process clause is intended as a protection against arbitrary violations of life, liberty, and/or property by the government.
 Unfortunately, as often happens when one is forced to fight a government using its laws in its courts, the Supreme Court decided to simply ignore and/or reinterpret the law.
 On May 2nd, 1927, the U.S. Supreme Court affirmed by a vote of 8 to 1 that Chapter 46B of the Code of Virginia, “Sexual Sterilization of Inmates of State Institutions,” was in fact constitutional.
 Justice Oliver Wendell Holmes, Jr. wrote the ruling, stating, “it would be strange if it could not call upon those who already sap the strength of the State for these lesser sacrifices” and that “three generations of imbeciles are enough.”
 He also argued there was precedent, specifically that “the principle that sustains compulsory vaccination is broad enough to cover cutting the Fallopian tubes.”

-Almost 60 years after this ruling, two aspects of the case came to light that, if true, must surely cast an even darker cloud over the legacy of Buck v.
+Almost 60 years after this ruling, two aspects of the case came to light that, if true, must surely further complicate the legacy of Buck v.
 Bell.
-The first was, as Dr. Paul A. Lombardo argues, that Carrie Buck was neither “feebleminded” nor “promiscuous.”
+The first is, as Dr. Paul A. Lombardo argues, that Buck was neither “feebleminded” nor “promiscuous” [not that either would ever justify her treatment].
 In fact, the only reason that Buck was institutionalized, according to Lombardo, was the shame and embarrassment that Buck’s foster parents felt toward her rape and subsequent pregnancy.
-The second revelation was that Irving Whitehead had an enormous conflict of interest.
+The second revelation is that Irving Whitehead had an enormous conflict of interest.
 Whitehead had not only been on the Board of Directors of the Virginia Colony, but had also served as legal counsel for the board.
 He was also long-time friends with both Dr. Albert Priddy and Aubrey E. Strode, Whitehead’s opposing lawyer when the case was heard in the Circuit Court of Amherst County and the man who had actually drafted Virginia’s sterilization law.
 To say the odds were stacked against Buck would be an absurd understatement.
 The possibility of a false diagnosis and Whitehead’s collusion against Carrie Buck’s interests make Buck v.
 Bell out as not only an atrocity, but a downright conspiracy by the state and its institutions against a poor, innocent woman.